 There is no fixed cost to implementing ECAPs.
-Arizona Department of Education (ADE) provides a variety of resources free to all schools, including access to My Future AZ, templates for Implementation Plans and Student Plans, as well as ECAP guidance.
-My

-Future AZ has components to satisfy ECAP requirements; however, if a school chooses to use a different platform, there may be a cost associated with the platform.
-Some additional ECAP opportunities, such as a career fair or offering a placement exam (for example, the AZVAB), may be an additional cost to the school.
+Arizona Department of Education (ADE) provides a variety of resources free to all schools, including templates for Implementation Plans and Student Plans, as well as ECAP guidance.
+Some additional ECAP opportunities, such as a career exploration platform, career fair or offering a placement exam (for example, the AZVAB), may be an additional cost to the school.